 The book I mentioned in the post was Gladys Aylward: The Adventure of a Lifetime.
 It was written by Janet and Geoff Benge.
 We’ve read several more of their missionary biographies over the years, including the stories of George Müller, William Carey, and Amy Carmichael, to name just a few.

-We liked those so much that Doug bought an entire set of the Benges’ biographies at a homeschool convention a couple of years ago.
+We liked those missionary stories so much that Doug bought an entire set of the Benges’ biographies at a homeschool convention a couple of years ago.
 We are now working our way through all of them.

 Not all of the Benges’ subjects are missionaries (in a traditional sense), but many of them are.
 The books are easy reads, but are still very informative — and inspiring!